 Designing for Connection & Longevity

-Whether I’m designing a garden, consulting on a landscape, or crafting a lighting plan, my goal remains the same: to create landscapes that inspire connection, evolve gracefully, and reflect the lives of those who cherish them.
+Whether I’m designing a garden, consulting on a site, or crafting a lighting plan, my aim is always the same: to create outdoor spaces that feel lived in, loved, and truly at home in their surroundings.